Home » MBA Program » Faculty

 Research areas

-Professor of Management and Organizations, NYU Stern School of Business
+Clinical Associate Professor of Management Communication, NYU Stern School of Business

 Email jh1626@stern.nyu.edu